xrdocs/ncs5500/_tutorials/ncs5500-qos-part-2-verifying-buffering.md

 ![]({{site.baseurl}}/images/testBed.jpg){: .align-center}

 We generate a background / constant traffic of 80% line rate (80Gbps on each port) between two NPUs.
-This traffic is illustrated in purple in the diagram above.
-Traffic is bi-directional.
+This bi-directional traffic is displayed in purple in the diagram above.
-Then, we will use the remaining 9 ports to create bursts of traffic targeted to the ports Hu0/6/0/0-8 (shown in red in the diagram).
+Then, we will use the remaining 9 ports to generate peaks of traffic targeted to the ports Hu0/6/0/0-8 (shown in red in the diagram).
-The bursts are lasting 100ms, every second.
+These bursts are lasting 100ms, every second.

 On the tester, we didn't make any specific PPM adjustment and used internal clock.

-On the router itself, no specific configuration.
-Interfaces are configured with IPv4 addresses only and no QoS.
+On the router, no specific configuration either.
+Interfaces are simply configured with IPv4 addresses (no QoS).

 The tests performed are the following:
 - test 1: 80% background and all the ports bursting at 20%.
 That means: